sbezverk/gobmp/BMP.md

 45: (is_adj_rib_in):
 46: (ls_adjacency_sid):

-Additional ls_link TLV attributes not tracked by OpenBMP:
+Additional segment routing and SRv6 items not accounted for by OpenBMP:

 ```